 Worship for the masses is a collection of songs that I am working on.
-I hope you enjoy these songs as much as I enjoy recording them.
-You can listen to these so
+Focusing around praise and worship to our God and also some other statements.

 See all 20 songs in more detailSongs

 There seems to be a market for the bodies of aborted children.
 It seems to be a substantial market "Follow the money understand the lie"